telekom/identity-iris-keycloak-charts/README.md

 ### Database

-To modify the behavior of database deployment, you can adjust the value of `database.location` to switch between "local" and "external".
-When set to "local", the deployment will utilize the PostgreSQL chart located within the charts directory to store Keycloak data.
-Conversely, if set to "external", you must include the `externalDatabase.host` parameter, directing it towards the designated database.
+To modify the behavior of database deployment, you can adjust the value of `postgresql.enabled` to switch between `true` and `false`.
+When set to `true`, the deployment will utilize the PostgreSQL chart located within the charts directory to store Keycloak data.
+Conversely, if set to `false`, you must include the `externalDatabase.host` parameter, directing it towards the designated database.
 Additionally, you need to provide the essential user data and database schema within the database field in the values.yaml file, enabling Keycloak to establish a connection.